Oh darling, you're a million ways to be cruel."

-- Blackarachnia of Transformers Animated wavered between this and Femme Fatale.
+- Blackarachnia of Transformers: Animated wavered between this and Femme Fatale.
 Even if she was redeemed, it would be very hard for anyone (besides Optimus, the sap) to trust her.
 Which is odd, because while she's fairly sexy by human body shape standards, she's also techno-organic—and most Transformers are repulsed by anything organic.
 However, many of the Autobots find her very attractive and only Blitzwing and Sentinel Prime react with anything approaching disgust.
-The latter even tries to kill her, despite the fact that she was once his best friend.
+The latter even tries to kill her, despite the fact that she was once his girlfriend.

 - Minx from Jem is a manipulative heartbreaker who toys with men then throws them aside.
 It's left vague if Minx actually likes Rio or if she just wants to steal him from both Jem and Jerrica, however nevertheless he sees her as an Abhorrent Admirer.
 Minx tends to dress in black but is a blond.